tnldart/gnolledgegraph/README.md

 - **Complete MCP Memory Server**: Implements all 9 endpoints from the official MCP memory server specification
 - **Dual API Format Support**: Provides both an original Go API (at `/api/`) and a Python FastAPI compatible API (at root paths like `/read_graph`).
+  _**Note:** only the Python-compatible endpoints are included in the `/openapi.json` documentation; the legacy Go API endpoints remain implemented for compatibility but are undocumented._
 - **WASM Frontend**: Interactive web interface with SQLite WASM for local data management (currently interacts with the Go API).
 - **Client-Server Sync**: Offline-first architecture with bidirectional database synchronization.
 - **MCP STDIO Support**: Full stdin/stdout MCP client integration.
 - **Persistent Storage**: SQLite database with IndexedDB persistence in the frontend.
 - **Modern Web UI**: Tabbed interface for creating, searching, and deleting knowledge graph data.
-- **OpenAPI Documentation**: Comprehensive API specification at `/openapi.json`, covering both Go and Python API formats.
+- **OpenAPI Documentation**: API specification at `/openapi.json` now covers only the Python-compatible endpoints and schemas.

 ## MCP Memory Server Endpoints